Saul-Gonzalez3/time-series-exercises/projoREADME.md

 - Clustering of Free Sulfur Dioxide and Total Sulfur Dioxide
 - Volatile Acidity and Density

-<b>We chose to go with regression modeling due to all of our features being continuous.
+I chose to go with regression modeling due to all of our features being continuous.

-<b>We used the following regression models:
+I used the following regression models:
 - Ordinary Least Squares (OLS)
 - LassoLars
 - Generalized Linear Model (GLM)

-<b>We found that our Ordinary Least Squares model was the best performing model, showcasing a 12% average model prediction error on unseen data.
+I found that our Ordinary Least Squares model was the best performing model, showcasing a 12% average model prediction error on unseen data.

 [[Back to top](#top)]

-<a name="Next Steps"></a>Next Steps:
+<a name="Next Steps"></a><b>Next Steps</b>:

-- We would look at conducting this entire study without the use of clustering, using the same models, to compare results and observe the impact of clustering to the modeling results.
+- I would look at conducting this entire study without the use of clustering, using the same models, to compare results and observe the impact of clustering to the modeling results.

 - Furthermore, additional study on features for both red and white wines 'individually', given sufficient time, could prove insightful in determining the best drivers of quality for each colored wine.